muten84/appify/README.md

 </div>
 ```
 ####@ViewHandler
-if you want to intercept the click event on the button with id checkInBtn you have to write this simple code in your controller class:
+So if you want to intercept the click event on the button with id checkInBtn you have to write this simple code in your controller class:
 ``` java
 @ViewHandler(eventType = "click", viewId = "checkInBtn")
 	public void onCheckInStart() {